 A. Strategy and priority setting, and budget planning

-Result: Conference decisions on strategies, priorities, programmes and budget for the Organization, as well as on the status of world food and agriculture, are based on Council guidance.
+Result: Conference decisions on strategies, priorities, programmes and budget for the Organization, as well as on the status of world food and agriculture, are well focused on FAO’s strategic objectives as reflected in its program of work and are based on Council guidance.

 Indicators and targets: